 Enchanted Castle aka Castle Rock is located here in the Village of Oak Creek along with my Sedona Arts Studios.
-Where I create my Sedona landscape paintings on a daily basis.
+Where I create my Sedona canvas art prints daily.
 I enjoy magnificent views of Castle Rock from the rear deck of my home.
 The light is ever changing and spectacular any time of the day.
 Leaving me to daydream of what Sedona landscape painting I’ll create next?

 Delight-in these many rock formations here in Sedona, Castle Rock aptly named with its turrets and towers.
 Others are “Coffee Pot Rock,” “Snoopy Rock,” and the single most photographed image in all of Arizona is “Cathedral Rock” of which I’ve created in 9 different versions.
 My most popular, “Creekside Cathedral” which I licensed to Warner Bros. for their new media series “Snatchers” Then came “Fire in the Sky,” “Cathedral Magic,” “Church House Rock,” “Cathedral Rock” and “Sedona’s 1st Light.”